Error handling

 Panics in Rust

-We can’t talk about error handling in Rust without mentioning panicing.
-They are a way to signify failures that cannot reasonable be recovered from.
+We can’t talk about error handling in Rust without mentioning panicking.
+Panics are a way to signify failures that cannot reasonably be recovered from.
 Panics are not a general way to communicate errors, they are a method of last resort.
+Usually, when a panic is encountered, it means that something went wrong that the programmer did not anticipate or handle and the program should abort.

 There are different ways to trigger panics in Rust.
-Commonly, using panics is used when writing prototype code, because you want to focus on the code and defer implementing error handling when the code works.
+Commonly, panics are used when writing prototype code, because you want to focus on the code and defer implementing error handling when the code works.

 For example, when you write some code which traverses a data structure, you